reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 There is little difference between the way pipelined and multiplexed http request processing.
 In pipelined exchange,  we enforce HTTP/1 version policy whereas in multiplexed exchange we enforce HTTP/2.

-Here is the implementation for client set up for multiplexed exchange.
+Here's the implementation for client setup for multiplexed exchange:
 ```java
 public class UserAsyncHttpRequestHelper extends BaseHttpRequestHelper {